 Action Taker

-Actions should be tracked in the same location each meeting.
-A good location for a daily meeting is a white board, while weekly or monthly actions can be stored in Teams, or another program.
+Actions should be tracked in the same location at each meeting.
+A whiteboard is a good location for a daily meeting, while weekly or monthly actions can be stored in Teams or another program.

 Timekeeper

-The responsibility of the timekeeper is to ensure the group stays on track and will be able to cover all the topics in the time allotted for the meeting.
+The timekeeper’s responsibility is to ensure the group stays on track and can cover all the topics in the time allotted for the meeting.

-It is okay to get sidetracked at times, but focusing too much time on one subject means other topics will be missed.
+It is sometimes okay to get sidetracked but focusing too much time on one subject means other topics will be missed.
 The timekeeper should speak up when too much time is being taken on a subject.
 An action can be taken, and the group can move on.

 Sample Agenda – WOR 30 minutes

-This is a sample agenda of a weekly operational review that takes about 30 minutes to complete.
+This sample agenda of a weekly operational review takes about 30 minutes to complete.

 Safety Moment – 3 minutes